SakulFlee/NixOS-Config/README.md

 ### Enrollment
 Since we use SOPS secrets in this repository, you will have to "enroll" your new installation first.
+You need to activate the SSH server first at least once in the NixOS config, then rebuild and switch for it to generate the host keys!

 On your new installation, run the following:

 ```bash